maluramichael/feedbin-docker/README.md

 * **Weekly** : Every sunday
 * **Monthly** : Every month

-And on the latest build, i add latest git head in docker tag :)
+And on the latest build, i added latest git head in docker tag :)

 ## Contributing